On this page

 Google has started to integrate its social network Google+ across everything it does, and search is a key factor at play here.

-If you’re a business that relies heavily on search engine traffic for new leads, then you should be considering having a Google+ Business Page.
-This is especially the case if you operate from physical premises i.e. cafe, restaurant, retailer etc.
+If you're a business that relies heavily on search engine traffic for new leads, then you should consider having a Google+ Business Page.

 Google Garage offers free training to help you make the most of online opportunities including modules to decide what social media platforms are right for your business, set goals, get noticed on social media, measure your success and avoid pitfalls.